Fractional CMO vs Full-time CMO in 2025: How to Choose the Best Marketing Leadership for Your Business

 Fractional CMO Cost: How Much Does It Really Cost?

-Fractional CMOs typically charge between $5,000 to $15,000 per month, offering C-suite marketing leadership and strategy without the full-time executive salary, which can easily top $300,000 a year.
+Fractional CMOs usually cost between $5,000 and $15,000 per month.
+This gives you access to top-level marketing leadership and strategy without the hefty price tag of a full-time executive, which can easily go over $300,000 a year.

 What are the average salary and benefits for a Full-time CMO?

-Full-time CMOs command base salaries of $150,000–$300,000 annually, plus health benefits, performance bonuses, and equity incentives, reflecting a long-term investment in marketing leadership.
+Full-time CMOs typically earn base salaries between $150,000 and $300,000 annually.
+On top of that, you'll have benefits, potential bonuses, and maybe even stock options.
+It's a long-term investment in your marketing leadership.

 How does ROI differ between Fractional and Full-time CMOs?